kodecocodes/swift-algorithm-club/Boyer-Moore/README.markdown

 A variation on the above algorithm is the [Boyer-Moore-Horspool algorithm](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore%E2%80%93Horspool_algorithm).

 Like the regular Boyer-Moore algorithm, it uses the `skipTable` to skip ahead a number of characters.
 The difference is in how we check partial matches.
-In the above version, it a partial match is found but it's not a complete match, we skip ahead by just one character.
+In the above version, if a partial match is found but it's not a complete match, we skip ahead by just one character.
 In this revised version, we also use the skip table in that situation.

 Here's an implementation of the Boyer-Moore-Horspool algorithm: